SanderShark/undetectllm/research.md

 | T5   | 100% | 100% | 100% | 98%  | 100% |

-Well that did not go quite as I expected.
+Well, that did not go quite as I expected.
 But largely, I am guessing these tests are trained off of ChatGPT outputs, which is where the results are mainly coming from.

 ## Meta Llama3 8B
-So, this test should come to be interesting since its a more obscure model that's not widely available, but then again, who knows how these tools work..
+So, this test should come to be interesting since it's a more obscure model that's not widely available, but then again, who knows how these tools work?
 Good luck Meta.
 ###### test data
 ```
 A1: